aldo-manco-jr/shak-frontend-angular/README.md

 ## Install NodeJS & Angular

-1. To install **NodeJS**, go to the following link:
+1. To download and install **NodeJS**, go to the following link:

    https://nodejs.org/en/

 2. Download the latest version of NodeJS
-3. Run the setup and complete installation without changing anything
+3. Run the setup and complete installation without changing options
 4. Open the Windows terminal (CMD)
-5. To install **Angular**, execute the command:
+5. To install **Angular**, run the command:
 `npm install -g @angular/cli`
-6. Press "y" and Angular will be installed

 To check if both Node.js and Angular are correctly installed, you can execute the following commands:
 `npm -v`